Dynamic Exploration-Exploitation Trade-Off in Active Learning Regression with Bayesian Hierarchical Modeling

-Mackay also demonstrated that the change of entropy at a queried data point depends precisely on its variance.
-Higher variance indicates higher uncertainty at that location and is expected to contribute more to the learner's current knowledge.
-For many interpolation models including Gaussian Process regression (GPR), this leads to slightly more concentrated data collection at the edges of the input space \cite{mackay1992}.
-It also allows the model to sample more data near the outliers since they are likely to have higher uncertainty \cite{roy2001} inevitably increasing the generalization error.
 Cohn et al. \cite{cohn1996}, on the other hand, demonstrated that the expected generalization error is composed of data noise, model bias, and variance.
 Data noise is independent of the model, and model bias is invariant given a fixed model.
-Thus the criteria for querying data is again simplified to the reduction of the total variance.
-Meka et al. \cite{Meka} extended this strategy by adding a regularizing term to integrate the information of both evaluated and unevaluated data.
+Thus the criteria for querying data was simplified to the minimization of the total variance.
+Meka et al. \cite{Meka} extended the ALC strategy by adding a regularizing term to integrate the information of both queried and unqueried data.